 We acknowledge that the UBC Vancouver campus is situated on the traditional, ancestral, and unceded territory of the xʷməθkʷəy̓əm (Musqueam).

 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous persons.
-Indigenous applicants are encouraged to contact the program before submitting an application for more information about supports for Indigenous students and applicants at UBC.

 We accept applicants from many diverse backgrounds and countries, and we do not have a limit to out-of-province or international students.
 We rank all completed applications and applicants are offered admission based on merit.
 If you will complete your master’s degree before the entry date in September, we encourage you to apply.